tisbert/relative-date/README.md

 c::set('relativedate.fuzzy', false);
 ```

-Fuzzy expressions are only supported by a few of the included languages yet (English, German, French).
+Fuzzy expressions are only supported by a few of the included languages yet (English, German, French, Spanish, Swedish, Catalan, Brazilian Portuguese).

 **Default Language**
 You can also define the default fallback language (if not, it defaults to English):